KentStateWeb/rwd/_posts/2016-4-17-week13-preview.md

 ## For Next Class

-Remember, if you still owe me a CodePen assignment, please get it in ASAP to receive partial credit.
+Hey, there aren't any assignments due for class!
+However, I would recommend starting work on the two upcoming assignments:

 ### Performance & Usability Testing

 You'll put together a testing plan to ensure your website is usable and works well on multiple devices.
-We'll conduct the actual testing in class on Nov.
-24. Remember that your prototype needs to be in working condition (on both mobile and desktop) in order to conduct the testing!
+We'll conduct the actual testing in class on April 26, and you'll turn in the assignment after that.
+Remember that your prototype needs to be in working condition (on both mobile and desktop) in order to conduct the testing!

 <a href="http://rwdkent.com/class/assignments/testing" class="button small">View Usability and Technical Testing Assignment</a>

+### HTML/CSS Prototypes/Templates Assignment

+These are the final prototypes for three main templates for your websites.
+They will include the full visual elements from your mockups and style tiles, also include functioning HTML/CSS and JavaScript.

+<a href="http://rwdkent.com/class/assignments/templates/" class="button small">View HTML/CSS Templates Assignment</a>

 ### Reading